Alyssa conducts workshops for primary aged children, and will workshop secondary students in 'behind the scenes' illustration and graphic novels.

-Christina is the award-winning internationally published author of eight books, and illustrator of over twenty books for children.
-She loves telling stories and is passionate about helping others to find the storyteller inside them.
+Christina is the award-winning, internationally published author of eight books, and illustrator of over twenty books for children.
+She loves telling stories and is passionate about helping others find the storyteller inside them.
 Her earliest memories include going to the library in her pajamas, and cuddling books in bed instead of a teddy bear.

 Emily Conolan is a teacher, creative facilitator, activist and author.
 Drawing on her deep knowledge and love of storytelling, Emily brings together techniques from a range of disciplines to engage students in a personal and creative process of transformation.
 She has worked extensively with the refugee and asylum seeker communities as an English teacher, a cultural arts worker, and a coordinator of an award-winning support program for asylum seekers in detention.
 She has published three novels in the Freedom Finders series that explore migration journeys throughout the ages.
 She gets excited about helping people access their own creative energy to bring deeper connection and meaning to their lives.

 Types of books Emily has published includes interactive fiction, migration stories and upper primary fiction.

 Tony is an international award winning author and illustrator.
 His passion for illustration and storytelling spans over 60 Early Childhood and Picture Books.
 His most recent picture books Advance Australia Fair and This Old Thing deal with topics such as national identity, family, place, history, war and conflict.
 Tony’s humorous chapter book series with Nick Falk: ‘Vognox the Viking’, ‘Saurus Street’, ‘Billy is a dragon’ and Samurai vs Ninja have been a favourite of beginner and reluctant readers for many years.